-In school, we all learn about the water cycle or the carbon cycle in some places.
+In school, we all learn about the water cycle and the carbon cycle.
 But we don’t get to know about sulfur in detail.
 It is important for us living being and we want to shed some light on this.
 It is found in life forms but also used in dangerous things such as explosives.
 In nature, this element exists in the form of Sulphate(SO4) and Sulfide(S2-).
-It is present in the amino acids like cysteine, methionine and vitamin thiamine.
+It is present in amino acids like cysteine, methionine and vitamin thiamine.
 There are many dangerous chemicals that can be formed using sulfur as well.

-In simple, we can do a sulfur cycle summary in a few sentences.
+Actually for simplicity, we can do a sulfur cycle summary in a few sentences.
 It is just an elementary understanding of this complex chain.
-Plants acquire their supply of nutrients from micro-organisms in the soil and water, which they convert into usable organic forms.
-Animals acquire sulfur by consuming plants and one another.
-Both plants and animals release sulfur back into the environment when they excrete.
-When they die the body decomposes and release sulphur as micro-organisms assimilate on them.
-Thus the cycles continue for a living being
+To start, plants acquire their supply of nutrients from micro-organisms in the soil and water, which they convert into usable organic forms.
+Animals acquire sulphur by consuming plants and one another.
+Both plants and animals release it back into the environment when they excrete.
+When they die the body decomposes and releases (S) as micro-organisms assimilate on them.
+Thus the cycles continue for living beings.

 Simple Working mechanism

 The above explanation of the cycle is very very simple and basic.
 This part of the cycle can form its own loop in both terrestrial and aquatic environments.
-It occurs when sulfur is consumed by plants and animals and then released again through decomposition.
+It occurs when sulphur is consumed by plants and animals and then released again through decomposition.
 Plants take it to make chlorophyll and synthesize proteins plus vitamins.
 The fruits and vegetables are consumed by animals and humans.
 After assimilation, gases and wastes are reduced which goes to the environment.
 Plants and animals also die and during decomposition, they also release various sulfur-containing compounds and gases.
 These mix with water bodies, rivers, and air.

 Water bodies take these compounds to sea.
 Element number 16 or (S) is also found around volcanoes and geothermal vents.
-When volcanoes erupt, massive quantities of sulphur, mostly in the form of sulfur-dioxide, can be propelled into the atmosphere.
+When volcanoes erupt, massive quantities of sulfur dioxide (SO2) are propelled into the atmosphere.
 Weathering of rocks and the production of volatile sulfur compounds in the ocean can also both lead to the release of this element.
 Some bacteria also produce Dimethyl sulfide and Hydrogen sulfide (H2S).
 These chemicals again break and mix into the environment, water and soil.
 Through these sulphur cycle steps, the chain works in the ecosystem.

 Read More: The Mechanism of Fuel Gauge

 There are different types of pollution and they are all harmful to the earth and its living beings.
 We should never let any factor be adverse to our environment.
 Everything is good only if it is in a safe limit.
 If anything is over the limit imbalance occurs and then the problem arises.
-All the human activities produce some byproducts, so we must be very careful about them because they can have a detrimental effect on nature and eventually us.
+All human activities produce some byproducts, so we must be very careful about them because they can have a detrimental effect on nature and eventually us.
 These days the amount of sulphur is increasing in nature.

 There is an imbalance in ecosystem.
-It is due to the increasing use of fossil fuels, industrial waste, pollution, uncontrolled chemical discharge on water bodies and the land is causing imbalance.
+It is due to the increasing use of fossil fuels, industrial waste, pollution and uncontrolled chemical discharge on water bodies.
 We are putting more and more untreated water in the environment which has sulfur.
 Everything needs to be in proper order and amount for our nature to work.